 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to your desire for a discharge upgrade and contentions that: (a) you worked for over 34 years, raised a family, and attended college for five years, (b) you droved the church van in numerous occasions mentored kids along the way, and encouraged them to joined the military, and (c) you have a clean criminal record and have always kept a lifelong learner attitude.
-For purposes of clemency and equity consideration, the Board noted you submitted advocacy letters that describe your post-discharge good conduct.
+These included, but were not limited to your desire for a discharge upgrade and contention that: (a) your father passed away while you were in service, (b) you had an exemplary military career prior to be discharged with an OTH, and (c) you were not offered any type of counseling, chaplain services, or any type of mental health counseling to assist you with the passing of your father.
+For purposes of clemency and equity consideration, the Board noted you did provide copies of five character letters of support that described post-discharge accomplishments.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it included drug offenses.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included drug related offenses.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
+The Board noted that illegal drug use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
 Further, the Board considered the likely negative effect your conduct had on the good order and discipline of your unit.
+Lastly, the Board noted that you were given multiple opportunities to correct your conduct deficiencies but continued to commit misconduct.
 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you submitted in mitigation and commends your postdischarge good conduct, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+While the Board carefully considered the evidence you submitted in mitigation and commends you for your postdischarge accomplishments, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.